dpieterse/match2SSO/README.md

 The steps match2SSO performs in the different modes are:
 - **Day mode**
-    1. Creates a run directory in preparation of the nightly processing
+    1. Creates a run directory in preparation of the nightly processing.
-    2. Downloads asteroid and comet databases to the database folder.
+    2. Downloads asteroid and comet databases to the tmp folder.
-    3. Integrates the asteroid database to midnight of the observation night
+    3. Combines the comet and asteroid databases into a SOF-formatted known objects database.
-    4. Combines the comet and integrated asteroid databases into a SOF-formatted known objects database.
+    4. Integrates the known objects database to midnight of the observation night
     5. Creates symbolic links in the run directory to the used databases and the observatory codes list.
     6. Runs astcheck on a fake detection in order to create the CHK files that astcheck will need for faster / parallel processing when running on observations.
     7. Removes the fake detection in- & output (but not the CHK files!).
-    (Products of steps 1-2 are saved to the databaseFolder, those of steps 3-5 to the run directory.)
+    (Products of steps 1-4 are saved to the tmp folder, those of steps 5-6 to the run directory.)
 - **Night mode**
     1. Converts the detection catalogue into an MPC-formatted text file.
     2. Runs astcheck on the central coordinates of the observation, to make predictions on the known solar system objects in the FOV.